Trust. Experience. Results.

 In the video and accompanying blog article, he answers frequently asked questions such as:

-Regardless of whether you ultimately choose one of our board-certified surgeons at Austin-Weston, this is valuable information to help you make an informed choice.
+Regardless of whether you ultimately choose one of our surgeons at Austin-Weston, this is valuable information to help you make an informed choice.
 So let’s get down to business.

 Rhinoplasty is the term doctors use to describe any number of surgical procedures a patient might undergo to achieve the nose shape he or she desires.
 This term encompasses a large category of possible procedures and is highly individualized.